Soft Tissue Management Around Dental Implants: Why Gum Health Determines Long-Term Success

 Peri-implant soft tissue creates the biological seal that protects bone from infection.
 Here’s what gum health around implants actually involves — tissue biotype, keratinised mucosa, peri-implantitis risk, and what Dazzle Dental does to manage it.

 Most implant conversations focus on bone — bone quality, bone volume, osseointegration.
 The soft tissue surrounding the implant receives considerably less attention, despite playing an equally important role in whether the implant remains healthy over 10 or 20 years.
-The gum tissue around an implant is not merely cosmetic; it is a biological barrier.
-When it is well-formed and properly maintained, it seals the implant-prosthesis junction from the oral environment.
-When it is thin, inflamed, or inadequate, it fails at that function, and bone loss follows.
+The gum tissue around an implant is its biological barrier against infection and its aesthetic frame.
+Getting both right is what distinguishes a functional implant from a beautiful, long-lasting one.

 FAQs

-Standard steel scalers and ultrasonic tips used for natural teeth cleaning can scratch titanium implant surfaces.
+Standard stainless steel curettes used for natural teeth cleaning can scratch titanium implant surfaces.
+These scratches create micro-roughness that accelerates bacterial biofilm accumulation.
 Implant cleaning uses titanium-safe instruments — plastic or carbon fibre curettes, specialised ultrasonic tips — and soft polishing paste.

 First Published On